bentaro89/MassMessenger/README.md

 # MassMessenger
-Text multiple numbers at once
+Text a message to a mass amount of numbers